Superskyyy/deep-log-unstructured/README.md

 ## Requirements

-To install requirements:
+To install requirements locally and run notebook locally, verify the dependencies in the `requirements.txt`:

 ```setup
 pip install -r requirements.txt
 ```

->📋  When using demo notebook, simply import the notebook along with the utils.py (data preprocessor) and modify the folder path to point to your [datasets](https://www.usenix.org/cfdr-data).
+When using our implementation demo, simply import the notebook at `src/model/anomaly_detection.ipynb` and modify the folder path to point to your [datasets](https://www.usenix.org/cfdr-data).

 Baselines: We implemented two baselines used in the paper - PCA and Deeplog.
 Please refer to corresponding notebooks for their specifics.